Grow your business successfully

 Minimising the risk of business growth

-Don't assume that your current success means that you will automatically be able to take advantage of these business opportunities.
-Every major move needs planning in the same way as a new business launch.
+Your current success doesn't necessarily mean that you will automatically be able to seize new business opportunities.
+Every major move needs planning in the same way as a new business launch:

 - make sure that the new ideas suit your strengths and your vision of where the business is going

-You need to be fully committed to your business strategy, even if it takes you out of your comfort zone.
-This may involve difficult decisions.
-For example, making employees redundant or leaving suppliers you have become friends with.
-But unless you're prepared to do this, you risk putting your business at a competitive disadvantage.
+Commit fully to your business strategy, even if it takes you out of your comfort zone.
+Be prepared to make difficult decisions, if necessary.
+For example, leaving suppliers you have become friends with.
+Unless you're prepared to do what it takes, you risk putting your business at a competitive disadvantage.